ZhengyeHan/ZhengyeHan.github.io/_pages/about.md

 ## Project
 <div class="project">
-  <h2><a href="https://tianchi.aliyun.com/competition/entrance/532226?spm=a2c22.12281973.0.0.4bd61634CbkTn8">Auto-Bidding in Large-Scale Auctions: Learning Decision-Making in Uncertain and Competitive Games</a></h2>
+  <h2><a href="https://tianchi.aliyun.com/competition/entrance/532226?spm=a2c22.12281973.0.0.4bd61634CbkTn8">NeurIPS 2024 Competition Track: Auto-Bidding in Large-Scale Auctions: Learning Decision-Making in Uncertain and Competitive Games</a></h2>
   <div class="project-info">
     <img src="project1.jpg" alt="Project 1" class="project-image">
     <p>As an Organizing Team Member, I collaborated with <a href="https://openreview.net/profile?id=~Shuai_Dou1">Shuai Dou</a> and <a href="https://www.linkedin.com/in/yeshu-li-a49a98111/?originalSubdomain=cn">Yeshu Li</a> to develop the agents for the competition system..</p>